eek/eek.github.io/_posts/2016-08-20-how-to-serve-your-blog-to-a-quarter-million-readers-without-paying-a-single-penny.markdown

 2.	**People can copy your website**
   *	But if you used a free theme it doesn’t matter anyway, lol
 3.	**You don’t have an admin panel**
-  *	Not having something like the [WordPress](https://www.wordpress.org) admin might be painful for beginners and also dealing with Markdown might annoy you at first (unless you don’t already use StackOverflow, GitHub or Slack and know a bunch of Markdown already anyway)
+  *	Not having something like the [WordPress](https://www.wordpress.org) admin might be painful for beginners and also dealing with Markdown might annoy you at first (unless you don’t already use StackOverflow, GitHub or Slack and know a bunch of Markdown already)
 4.	**You don’t have a database, so you can’t really store anything**
   * But there are a ton of 3rd party tools that can help you with whatever you want, things like:
   *  [Google Analytics](https://analytics.google.com) for Analytics.